RailsBridgeChi/logo/README.md

-Here are our logo files.
-Logo created by Caroline Artz.
+Our logo was created by the fabulous [Caroline Artz](http://www.carolineartz.me/).